 Wildlife Habitat Enhancement

-In the fall of 2014, Brookdale Park Conservancy began its first planting project focused specifically on enhancing the park's natural habitat by offering much needed sustainable sources of food and shelter for our local birds and wildlife.
+Starting the fall of 2014, Brookdale Park Conservancy began its first planting project focused specifically on enhancing the park's natural habitat by offering much needed sustainable sources of food and shelter for our local birds and wildlife.
 New plantings are currently being added to targeted areas of the park that include primarily native plant species and aim to increase the biodiversity of the park's landscape overall.
 Focus areas now include the Watchung Entrance Tree Alley, Northern Birding Corridor along the back of the tennis courts as well as the Olmsted Rock Garden & Overlook and Upland Woods.

 The restoration of this flowering tree grove from Brookdale Park's original Olmsted planting plan offers casual and active park goers four seasons of interest with white, soft pink and deep pink flowers budding out in the spring, summer fruit that persists into winter and golden fall leaf color.